-2. The objective of the proposed Safety Framework is to present high-level guidance on the safety aspects of all phases of nuclear power source applications in outer space.
-Such high-level guidance would represent an international consensus on the appropriate level of safety that should be achieved.
-It would provide a technical foundation for the development of national and multi-national standards and allow flexibility in adapting such standards to specific nuclear power source applications and organizational structures.
-Conformance with the Safety Framework would provide reassurance to the global public that nuclear power sources in outer space are being, and will be, used in a safe manner and could facilitate bilateral and multilateral cooperation on missions utilizing nuclear power sources.
+2. The objective of the proposed safety guide is to present a set of general guidelines relating to the safety aspects of the launch and operating life cycle of space NPS.
+The safety guide would provide high-level recommendations consistent with an international consensus on the appropriate level of safety that should be achieved for all activities relating to the various phases of the life cycle of NPS in outer space.
+It would provide a technical foundation for the development of national standards and allow national programmes flexibility in adapting such standards to specific NPS applications and national organizational structures.
+It would provide reassurance to the global public that NPS in outer space are being, and will be, used in a safe manner and could facilitate bilateral and multilateral cooperation on missions utilizing NPS.